-This story is by Angela Largent and was part of our 2017 Winter Writing Contest.
+This story is by Angela Largent and won the Grand Prize in our 2017 Winter Writing Contest.
 You can find all the writing contest stories here.

 It wasn’t my fault.

 The little twit had stopped by to tell me that she was sleeping with my husband, as if I didn’t already know.
 We were in the kitchen, and I was smashing garlic with a butcher knife for easy peeling.
 The girl was telling me that she was sorry to hurt me but they were in love, so “the right thing to do” was to let him go.
 I turned toward her, knife still in hand, and the little drama queen gasped and jumped back.
 Between her ridiculously high heels and the water I had dripped on the floor while rinsing the parsley, she never stood a chance.

 I had told Richard that polished concrete was an inappropriate surface for a kitchen floor, but he had insisted that this whole glass and concrete box of a house be cohesive.
 Taking into consideration his flooring choice and his mistress choice, it was arguably all his fault.

 I watched, transfixed, as the pool of blood spread over the shiny floor.
 How was I going to explain this?
 And why did it have to happen today of all days?

 My in-laws were coming tonight for my annual ingratiation dinner.
 Richard’s first marriage was a rebellion.
 His family hated the woman and he had refused to force her to sign a prenuptial agreement.
 He didn’t make those same mistakes with me.
 I worked like a dog to win over his parents.
 My coup de grace was recreating a meal they had eaten on their honeymoon that still made them wax poetic forty years later.
 Richard proposed the next day.